AngangGuo/blog/content/posts/2020/Deploying static website to Netlify.md

 The STARTER plan is free for individuals.
 Following these steps to host the Hugo blog website on Netlify for free.

 ## `netlify.toml`
+I've created my blog website using Hugo(See [Creating A Blog Using Hugo](../creating-a-blog-using-hugo/)).
-After you created your website using Hugo, to host the website on Netlify:
+To host the website on Netlify:
 * Create a `netlify.toml` file in the **root** of your project.
 * Add the following contents and commit to github.